 Where EHMA will deliver

-In addition, EHMA in collaboration with EUREGHA coordinate the Pact for Skills: Large-scale Partnership for the health ecosystem.
-A pan-European multi-stakeholder Partnership on the upskilling and reskilling of the health and care workforce to further support the twin transition of the health ecosystem.
+In collaboration with EUREGHA, EHMA coordinates the Pact for Skills: Large-scale Partnership for the Health Ecosystem—a pan-European, multi-stakeholder initiative aimed at advancing the upskilling and reskilling of the health and care workforce to support the twin transition of the health ecosystem.

 How to get involved: